 - Confirm that card numbers are issued randomly and NOT in sequential order.

 - Watch for card attempts against a particular merchant with many transaction attempts.
 Especially if those attempts are with card numbers in sequential order.

 - Watch your card response and card denied reason codes closely for a non-matching account on your master card file, card-not-present transactions or by mail or phone, or a brute-force attack on card-present transactions.

 - Confirm you have blocked key-entered authorizations on card-present transactions.
 These can be part of an attack involving PIN attempts or authorizations at a point-of-sale terminal or ATM after a counterfeit card has been created.

 Lastly, subscribe to Allied Solutions for on-going fraud risk alerts.
 Continue to monitor the card BIN attacks.
 Stay in contact with your card associations and processors to let them know what you are seeing.

 — written by Ann Davidson, Vice President of Risk Consulting, Allied Solutions

 Guest author bio

-Ann Davidson is the Vice President of Risk Consulting at Allied Solutions and an industry-leading author and speaker on financial fraud.
+Ann Davidson is the Vice President of Risk Consulting at Allied Solutions.
+She is also an industry-leading author and speaker on financial fraud.
 Ann has developed an impressive list of achievements and accreditation in the financial sector and contributes to numerous articles in accredited financial publications, and is the keynote speaker at hundreds of conferences and training seminars nationwide on a variety of risk management topics, such as consumer fraud, forgery, and scam prevention.